AkshDesai04/SummerInternship2024_D23IT159/README.md

 - Day 4: Meeting Mins Frontend Development
   - Built the frontend interface using React.
   - Integrated the calendar and notification features.

+  - ### 21st June 2024
+- Day 5: Finalizing Meeting Mins Features
+  - Completed the main features of the Meeting Mins project.
+  - Conducted code reviews and prepared for deployment.